 Also good for fish and chips but usually only one veggie option.

 We have an extensive range of maps and guide books and you are welcome to use these.
 Please do not inadvertently take them home!
 There is a large floor to ceiling map of the whole Lake District on the living room wall.
 Just photograph the bit you want to walk!

 We have over 20 years of records since we bought the chalet in 1996.
 The most recent diary is on the shelf and we would welcome your experiences and recommendations, good or bad.

 We hope that you are happy with your stay.
 The only thing we cannot sort is the weather, but even on a grey day in November this is a grand place to be, with your knees up the chimney (if we had one), with a good book and a little something to drink!

 Telephone Home 01246 231902 (Chesterfield)

 Telephone Home 01335 347771 (Ashbourne)

 Gill Wardle and her husband Peter are the only full time residents on site.
 They live at Lake Bank in the main building.
-Gill can be somewhat overbearing at times as she has few people to talk to.
-However her heart is in the right place and she will always do anything she can to help.
+Gill likes a good chat and she will always do anything she can to help.
 Her husband is a national croquet official and is often away on duty!.